citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

 Of course, this udev rule needs to be added on both hosts, and the script needs to be added (and modified) to have the correct IP address of the _other_ host.
 But once these have been added, the GRE tunnel will be set up automatically.
 If you don't have VMs yet, you can confirm this by using the hack above and create a temporary VM to bring the bridge into existance, then add an IP address and ping between your two hosts.
+If you already have VMs, just give them a VIF on the 'private' network, start them up, give them an IP and prove the communication works between VMs on this private bridge.

 As a final note, this works great with only connecting two hosts, but if you want to connect more than two then you have to use a mesh topology,